Afghan envoys marooned abroad after Taliban's sudden return

 Afghanistan's acting foreign minister Amir Khan Muttaqi told a news conference in Kabul on Tuesday that the Taliban had sent messages to all Afghan embassies telling them to continue work.

-"Afghanistan invested in you a lot, you are assewts of Afghanistan," he said.
+"Afghanistan invested in you a lot, you are assets of Afghanistan," he said.

 One senior Afghan diplomat estimated there were around 3,000 people either working in the country's embassies or directly dependent on them.